Program132/TxtPr/README.md

+## Program

 ## TxtPr

 _Information_

-# TxtPr is an application by Program, to launch the application double click on the "start.bat" and the application will launch!
+TxtPr is an application by Program, to launch the application double click on the "start.bat" and the application will launch!

 _Concept_